What is the American Connections Program?

 Can international residents apply?

-Unfortunately, due to the hiring restrictions of many of our community partners, Lead for America may only accept U.S. citizens, nationals, or legal permanent residents for admission into the Fellowship.
-DACA recipients are eligible for the fellowship.
+Due to federal eligibility requirements of our AmeriCorps grant, Lead for America may only accept U.S. citizens, nationals, or legal permanent residents for admission into the Fellowship.
+Unfortunately, this means that at the present moment, DACA recipients and OPT students are not eligible for the fellowship.

 Can I apply to be a Fellow if I already have a graduate degree or am in the middle of a graduate program?

 Yes.
-Folks who have earned or are in the process of earning graduate degrees may apply for the Fellowship so long as they earned their bachelor’s degree no earlier than 2011 and are legally authorized to work in the US.
+Folks who have earned or are in the process of earning graduate degrees may apply for the Fellowship so long as they are legally authorized to work in the US.
 Applicants who are in the middle of a graduate degree program must be prepared to take a two-year sabbatical from their graduate studies to participate in Lead for America.
 Please note: the compensation package is the same for all Fellows in a given city, regardless of whether or not they earned a graduate degree before beginning their Fellowship term.

 Can I apply to serve in a community I did not grow up in?